cugos/cugos.github.com/meetings/_posts/2020-05-20-cugos_monthly.md

 **[Stephen](https://github.com/maneaba)** will present the latest updates to his Puget Sound parcel map that combines attribues from four local counties in static vector tiles vizualised in Mapbox GL JS.
 If there's time a historic streetcar/interurban railway map project will also be presented.

+**[Rafa](https://github.com/geografa)** will run through a variety of projects that use [Mapbox Navigation APIs](https://docs.mapbox.com/api/navigation/#directions) (Directions, Isochronees, Matrix, etc.) for routing and logistics solutions using GL JS.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-05-20-cugos_monthly.md)

 ## Zoom Connection